The Best Resorts in the Midwest for Spring Skiing

 Mount Bohemia, Michigan

 Mount Bohemia is known for its advanced terrain, making it a prime spot for experienced Midwest spring skiers.
-Due to its position on the Upper Keweenaw Peninsula, the resort recieves dry, powdery lake effect snow, and accumulation averages about 273 inches a season.
+Due to its position on the Upper Keweenaw Peninsula, the resort receives dry, powdery lake effect snow in abundance.
+On average, Mount Bohemia sees nearly 300 inches of snow each season.
 Additionally, Mount Bohemia boasts one of the largest vertical drops in the Midwest and is the only lift-serviced ski resort in North America that doesn’t groom its snow.
-As such, Mount Bohemia isn’t for beginners.
-The Michigan ski area usually remains open until mid to late April.
+Therefore, we don’t recommend it for beginners.
+Mount Bohemia usually remains open until mid- to late-April.

 Check out Lodging options at Mount Bohemia